-2.7.4.1.1.1 LSR hashing
+2.7.3.1.1 LSR hashing

 By default, the LSR hash routine operates on the label stack only.
-However, there is also the ability to hash on the IP header if a packet is IP.
-An LSR considers a packet to be IP if the first nibble following the bottom of the label stack is either 4 (IPv4) or 6 (IPv6).
-This allows the user to include an IP header in the hashing routine at an LSR for the purpose of spraying labeled IP packets over multiple equal cost paths in ECMP in an LSP and, or over multiple links of a LAG group in all types of LSPs.
+However, the system also offers the ability to hash on the IP header fields of the packet for the purpose of spraying labeled IP packets over ECMP paths in an LSP or over multiple links of a LAG group.